 While it may not seem common, it is entirely possible to be wrongly accused of a hit and run or leaving the scene of an accident.
-One digit off on a license plate or even a mistake with a description may result in a wrongful accusal.
-Outside of that, you may have been involved in a traffic accident that was not your fault however, after a handshake, you may later come to learn that you now stand accused of a hit and run.
+One digit off on a license plate or even a mistake in a description may result in a wrongful accusal.
+Outside of that, you may have been involved in a traffic accident that was not your fault, however, after a handshake, you may later come to learn that you now stand accused of a hit and run.

 It is important that you understand that there are defenses to a Hit and Run.
 Speak to an experienced Atlanta Traffic Attorney to learn more about what can be done to resolve your charges.